-The morning plenary featured Professor Irene Tracey, Head of the Nuffield Department of Clinical Neurosciences at the University of Oxford, give a talk on how the brain perceives and modulates chronic pain, as well as how the use of advanced neuroimaging has made it possible to find out what factors make pain worse.
+The morning plenary featured Professor Irene Tracey, Head of the Nuffield Department of Clinical Neurosciences at the University of Oxford, giving a talk on how the brain perceives and modulates chronic pain, as well as how the use of advanced neuroimaging has made it possible to find out what factors make pain worse.

 Pain has been classified as a disease in its own right by the International Classification of Diseases (ICD), she explained.
 One in five people suffer from chronic pain, along with comorbid anxiety, depression, and resultant job loss, and it is one of the biggest medical problems in the developed world.

-It is subjective and there are very poor tools to understand it – medics are resigned to observing patients or monitoring indirect heart rate changes, particularly in patients with dementia subjectivity leads to legal issues.
+It is subjective and there are very poor tools to understand it – medics are resigned to observing patients or monitoring indirect heart rate changes, particularly in patients with dementia, this subjectivity leads to legal issues.
 “You absolutely cannot make an inference based on what you see, Irene says.
-“Pain is multidimensional, malleable and subject mood.
+“Pain is multidimensional, malleable and subject to mood.
 Anxiety, depression catastrophizing and attention span change the experience of injury.”

-Bias and beliefs also have an influence on pain is perceived.
+Bias and beliefs also have an influence on how pain is perceived.
 From a young age boys are bombarded with the concept of being rewarded for pain, religion has a pain-reward principle, and women are told that a painful childbirth is a good thing.

 Not treating comorbid issues is not treating the injury, Irene explained.
-To prove this advanced neuroimaging experiments looked at the chemicals and activity on the brain of people while they were experiencing pain.
+To prove this advanced neuroimaging experiments looked at the chemicals and activity on the brains of people while they were experiencing pain.
 Doctors experimented with patients’ moods, by playing them the Funeral March at half speed and giving them grim statements to read such as “I am a failure”, before administering painful electric shocks.
 They found the pain was worse in people whose mood was low.